Einkorn Sourdough Bread

 Instructions

-- You need to make sure your sourdough starter is bubbly and ready to go.
-If it has not been fed recently, take a few spoonfuls of sourdough starter from your fridge and give it that much flour and water and let it ferment for 6 – 8 hours.
+• You need to make sure your sourdough starter is bubbly and ready to go.
+If it has not been fed recently, take a few spoonfuls of sourdough starter from your fridge and give it that much flour and water and let it ferment for 4 – 8 hours.
 Here is more help for a bubbly sourdough starter.
-How to care for your sourdough starter

-- Flour a work surface and your hands.
-Place dough onto floured surface.
+• Flour a work surface and your hands.
+Place dough onto a floured surface.
 Fold the dough in half and then again into thirds.
-(Using a dough scraper is recommended)
+(Using a dough scraper is recommended.)